MScaramuzzi/Soil-Consumption-Ontology/index.md

  **Table 1** - *Competency Questions used for modeling the ontology*

-*By analyzing these CQs and many others like them, we were able to extrapolate a snapshot of the world that this domain was describing, and we used it to generate our classes in a way that matched to that precise pictures.
-We tried to represent the semantic connections between the various entities that populate this domain and give them their actual meaning as it was intended.*
+We were able to extrapolate a snapshot of the domain described in our ontology by analyzing these CQs and we used it to generate our classes in a way that matched a precise description of the domain.
+We aimed to make explicit the semantic connections between the various entities that populate this domain and to represent the intrinsic meaning behind these entities.

 ### 3.2 Ontology Description

 In the following figure we present the knowledge graph that represents classes and object properties that define our ontology:
 ​
 <img src="images/KG.png" alt="hi" class="inline"/>